Today's Articles

 *On this date in 1984, a Black man won the 25th Annual Armed Forces Chess Championship Tournament.

 Chess player and Air Force Sergeant Emory A. Tate, Jr., stationed at Ft.
-Meade, Maryland accepted the first annual Haskell Small Award for taking individual honors.
-Tate won the tournament, which was held in Washington, D.C. that week in September 1984.
+Meade, Maryland, accepted the first annual Haskell Small Award for taking individual honors.
+Tate won the Washington, D.C., tournament that week in September 1984.

 He won with a score of 8½-3½.
-It was the second year that Tate has taken top honors in this tournament.
-The trophy is the name of the late Colonel Haskell Small, who was instrumental in organizing and promoting the military chess championship.
-Colonel Small’s widow (shown) is presenting the trophy to Sergeant Tate.
+It was the second year Tate took top honors in this tournament.
+The trophy is named for the late Colonel Haskell Small, who was instrumental in organizing and promoting the military chess championship.
+Colonel Small’s widow (shown) presents the trophy to Sergeant Tate.

 Reference: